Estonia’s gender pay gap widens, worst in finance

-Highest wages in information and communication
+The highest wages overall were recorded in the information and communication sector.

 Gender pay gap by economic activity, 2023–2024.
 Chart by Statistics Estonia.